tchen00/PvZ/README.md

 ### DAY 17: June 1 2019
 - **Peihua**
     Removed sunflower from random mode (since that mode has no need for suns).
 Added menu for players to choose between the two game modes.
 Also added a button at the death screen allowing the player to return to menu and play again.
 Switching screen was done with hints from Vivian Huynh (She told me I can use a variable to store the different screens).
 Also made it possible to switch between demo mode and regular game mode.

+### DAY 18: June 2 2019
+- **Peihua**
+    Added attack method for CherryBomb (it will explode 1.2 seconds after placed).
+Changed display so Zombie's head and cone will also fall off as it's hp decreases.
+Plant will change color every time it is attacked.
+Added a win screen.